Counting Discrete, Level-$1$, Quaternionic Automorphic Representations on $G_2$: Groups Contributing and Related Constants

 \subsection{Elliptic Endoscopy of $G_2$}

-The elliptic endoscopic groups of $G_2$ are $G_2$, $\PGL_3$, $\SO_4$, and potentially some tori.
-This is stated in a thesis \cite{Alt13} but not fully explained, so we work out the computation here for reader convenience.
-We use notational conventions for endoscopy as in \cite[\S3]{Dal19}.
+The elliptic endoscopic groups of $G_2$ are $G_2$, $\PGL_3$ and $\SO_4$.
+This is stated in a thesis \cite{Alt13} but not fully explained, so we fill in some details here for reader convenience.
+We use notational conventions for endoscopy as in \cite[\S3]{Dal22}.
+We compute the possible endoscopic pairs $(s, \rho)$.